Cryru/Emotion/README.md

   - Or DirectX 11 if ANGLE is enabled
   - Or a multi-core CPU if the Mesa software renderer is enabled
   - WebGL 2.0 on Web
-- Be able to run the Net 5 runtime.
+- Be able to run the Net 7 runtime.
 	- If older than Windows 10 you'll need the [C++ Redistributable 2015 Update 3](https://www.microsoft.com/en-us/download/details.aspx?id=52685)
+  - For Windows 7 you'll also need a specific security update [KB3063858](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#dependencies)
 	- WASM support on Web
 - A supported platform.